Things to do in Neuchatel, Switzerland

 Musée de la Grange

-Just across the street from the Maison de l’Absinthe, you will find another small museum, Musée de la Grange which is specifically dedicated to Aboriginal Art from Australia.
+Just across the street, you will find another small museum, Musée de la Grange which is specifically dedicated to Aboriginal Art from Australia.
 You will not need much time for a visit, but it is a beautiful exhibition.

 We stopped in the town Gorgier on the Lac de Neuchatel to see the historic ‘Pavillon des Bains’.
 The pavilion dates from 1907 and has a separate changing room for men and women.